 As of version 11, the new Variables Manager allows to change variable names, labels, types, and formats interactively.
 Just type

-varmanage and a new window will open.
+varmanage (no typo! the final r is absent and including it will result in an error message) and a new window will open.
 Or use the menu (you will find the Variables Manager under Data).

 Still, everything you can do with the Variables Manager you can also be achieved via written commands, and this is often easier.
 You will find some of the pertinent commands in the entries of the section "Handling Data Files".